 I think because of the step-by-step instructions, anyone can feel like they can paint works of art just like her.
 There’s something for everyone.
 Elegant birds, Cheerful Hearts, Sea Themes, Friendly Fish and Flourishing Trees are just some of the rocks you will learn how to paint.
 You just don’t get 30 design ideas, you get 30 theme ideas.
 Each theme has 1 to 17 different designs.

 The kindness movement was started somewhere in the Pacific Northwest.
 Someone started painting rocks, sealed them and then left them outdoors for others to find.
 When you found the rock, you were instructed to go to a Facebook page and take a picture of the rock to let the club know that you found one.
 Once you find one of these special rocks, you can’t help but want to join in all the fun.

 I started a new group on Facebook called Rock Painting Ideas and Resources.
+We have over 20,000 happy members.
 I would love to have you join and share your works of art.
 You can join the group here.